wakkihaya/neurotechjp/src/md/en/blog/mr-nakanishi-ucsd.md

 By increasing these three elements, we can aim for a high score in ITR.

-Mr. Nakanishi said that his team used a technology called SSVEP, and by solving the issues that arose there, they were able to **dramatically increase the number of commands** and improve ITR.
+Dr. Nakanishi said that his team used a technology called SSVEP, and by solving the issues that arose there, they were able to **dramatically increase the number of commands** and improve ITR.
 (In addition to SSVEP, there are other methods such as P300.)

 &nbsp;